EvanMcBroom/lsa-whisperer/README.md

 ## Acknowledgments

-Aside from the creators and maintainers of the above [open source](#open) projects, additional thanks are needed to following people who's research helped as well:
+Aside from the creators and maintainers of the above [open source](#open) projects, additional thanks are needed to the following people who's research helped as well:

 - [Adam Chester](https://twitter.com/_xpn_)
 - [Lee Christensen](https://twitter.com/tifkin_)